mnemnion/JLpeg.jl/Plans.md

     - [X]  Fix bug with emoji 🫠.
 Appears to work?
 This problem may reappear though.
     - [X]  Multiset Rewrite
     - [X]  Clean Up

+### PDiff

+Make a special `PSetDiff` which has a second Settable value, such that those characters and ranges are excluded from the construct.

+- Algorithm:
+  - Separate ranges and characters in a sort, characters (ofc) lexicographically, ranges by first member. so we have `pluschar`, `plusrange`, `minuschar`, `minusrange`.
+  - Diff the ranges first, then the characters: remove them if they're in the charset, split any range containing them.
+  - Merge what's left.

 ### Capture closing